Client: Revival Cycles

 It seems counter-intuitive but there isn’t one e-commerce platform that is simply The Best.
 The correct platform for a given business or industry in highly dependant on a myriad of factors.
 The simple fact is there is NO way of instantly “knowing” which is right for any given business.

-This is why Victory is different: we do not pretend to “know” the answer to every client question, making decisions based on what sounds right, or blindly following whatever solution is currently trending.
+This is why we are different: we do not pretend to “know” the answer to every client question, making decisions based on what sounds right, or blindly following whatever solution is currently trending.
 Our years of experience have taught us one thing time and time again: the only way to arrive at the correct solution is to find the right answer.
-Data is objective and the true equalizer - creating a hypothesis to test and measuring the results is the only way to provide true insight and deliver effective solutions for clients.
+Data is objective and the true equalizer – creating a hypothesis to test and measuring the results is the only way to provide true insight and deliver effective solutions for clients.

 The most objective way to compare two platforms is to, well, compare them.
 And that doesn’t mean just making a list of features that each platform claims to have, it means a real world test with real customers.
 We set out to perform an A/B split test to determine which platform was best able to optimize and convert.